ymehili/42sh/README.md

 # 42sh 🚀
 Welcome to 42sh, a Unix shell project.
-This project is a part of the curriculum at the 42 school.
+This project is a part of the curriculum at Epitech school.
 It's a great way to understand the inner workings of a shell.

 ## Features 🎁
 Built-in commands: cd, echo, exit, setenv, unsetenv, env, history, alias, and more.